Get Help Today(877) 648-4288

-Domestic Abuse and Alcoholism
+Domestic Abuse And Alcoholism

 One of the most serious instances of alcohol and family problems is domestic violence.
-Because of behavioral differences alcohol may cause, a relative suffering alcoholism can be dangerous to be around.
+Because of the behavioral differences alcohol may cause, a relative suffering alcoholism can be dangerous to be around.
 Family members can express violence to their spouses or children.
 75% of domestic violence acts include a parent abusing drugs, and alcohol is by far the most common.
-While alcohol abuse is never an excuse for or the only contributing factor to domestic violence, it is involved in the majority of incidents.
-It is also true that alcohol can cause someone to react more emotionally and with lowered inhibitions.
+While alcohol abuse is never an excuse or the only contributing factor to domestic violence, it is involved in the majority of incidents.
+It is also true that alcohol can cause someone to react emotionally and with lowered inhibitions.

-Divorce and Alcoholism
+Divorce And Alcoholism